Supriya Shrinate's comments against Kangana Ranaut reflect Congress' mindset about women: BJP | Politics

 - India

-The BJP on Tuesday came down heavily on the Congress over the remarks of its leader Supriya Shrinate against Kangana Ranaut and demanded an apology from the top leadership of the opposition party.
+The BJP on Tuesday came down heavily on the Congress over the remarks of its spokesperson Supriya Shrinate against Kangana Ranaut and demanded an apology from the top leadership of the opposition party.

 This comes a day after a controversial comment was posted on social media platforms from Congress leader Shrinate's accounts against Ranaut, the Bollywood actor who has been fielded by the BJP as its candidate from the Mandi Lok Sabha constituency in Himachal Pradesh.